User Registration

 Design Solutions

-classified, then refined to relevant jobs and skills, organizing content and reducing user cognitive load.
+Categories are first broad, then refined to relevant jobs and skills, reducing cognitive load.